dkovah/NavigationMeshAgent-demo/README.md

 # NavigationMeshAgent-demo
-Demo project for the <a href= "https://github.com/dkovah/godot-simple-navigation-mesh-agent"> simple navigation mesh agent plugin for godot engine</a>.
+Demo project for the <a href= "https://github.com/dkovah/godot-simple-navigation-mesh-agent"> simple navigation mesh agent plugin for godot engine</a> using Godot 3.0.6